jaymcor/jaymcor.github.io/notes/costco_coffee.md

 ![](../images/caffe_vita.jpg)

-* It has a pretty strong taste, like some kind of root, better hot than cold.
+* It has a pretty strong taste, like some kind of root, better hot than coldbrew.
 * Caffe Vita is apparently a coffee roaster based in Seattle.
 * "mix of Ethiopia, Indonesia, and South American coffees."
 * Taste: "milk chocolate caramel and dark cherry."